-So, we were exhausted, hungry, sweaty and in a completely strange country.
-On the arrival I made a big mistake telling the customs officer that I am a journalist.
-He started questioning me, what I was doing there, if I had video cameras, if I was working for a company… He just stopped when I insisted I was only on holidays with my husband, and pointed Rob in the queue behind me.
+We arrived in Marrakech straight from a 24h layover.
+We were exhausted, hungry, sweaty and in a completely strange country.
+On the arrival, I made a big mistake telling the customs officer that I am a journalist.
+He started questioning me, what I was doing there, if I had video cameras, if I was working for a company… He just stopped when I insisted I was only on holiday with my husband and pointed Rob in the queue behind me.

 Definitely not a good welcome!